The evolution of Ann Siang Hill and Club Street just keeps on getting better with exceptional bars, cafes and restaurants.

 Merci Marcel, 7 – 9 Club Street, Singapore 069403

-For drag-your-feet-to-work kinda days, head straight to Maxi Coffee.
-We’re talking miso PB honey, vegemite cheese and kimchi ham cheese toasties and damn good coffee to get yourself sorted in a jiffy.
-And while you’re waiting for your freshly brewed coffee prepared by the super friendly owners, perch yourself at the bar and enjoy the always on-point playlists.
+For those drag-your-feet-to-work days, head straight to Maxi Coffee for your morning fuel.
+We’re talking miso PB honey, vegemite cheese and kimchi ham and cheese toasties alongside damn good coffee to get yourself sorted in a jiffy.
+While you’re waiting for your fresh brews prepared by the super friendly owners, perch yourself at the bar and enjoy tunes from the on-point music playlists.

 Who says you can’t find authentic Greek cuisine in Singapore?
-Turn to Fotia for a menu that’s quintessentially Greek – we keep going back for meat platters, feta cheese with spicy tomatoes, dolma and indulgent baklava.
-If there’s a vegetarian or vegan in the group, just ask the staff and they’ll direct you to something just as delish.
-We hear that all seafood and meats are sustainably sourced.
+Turn to Fotia for a menu that’s fresh and good.
+We keep going back for meat platters, feta cheese with spicy tomatoes and indulgent baklava.
+If there’s a vegetarian or vegan in your group, just inform the staff and they’ll direct you to something just as delish.

 Fotia, 1 Club Street, Singapore 069400

-Strip away from work, and unwind at this cheeky cocktail bar.
-Parked in the corner of Club Street, Bar Naked rides on the pop-up phenomenon and invites brands to rent their bar space to exercise innovative plans for outdoor advertising and event marketing.
+Strip away from work and unwind at this cheeky cocktail bar.
+Parked in the corner of Club Street, Bar Naked rides on the pop-up phenomenon and invites brands to rent its bar space to exercise innovative plans for outdoor advertising and event marketing.
 It’s also great for big groups to catch up.

 Bar Naked, 95 Club Street, Singapore 069463